Civil War on the Don

-The Don Civil War was a military action between the Don Kazaks (in alliance with the White Movement in Southern Rossiya) and supporters of Lenin's Council of People's Komissars, primarily in the Don Voysko Oblast, which took place from November 1917 to the spring of 1920.
-Part of the Civil War in Rossiya.
+The Don Civil War was a military action between the Don Cossacks (in alliance with the White movement in Southern Russia) and supporters of Lenin's Council of People's Commissars, primarily in the Don Host Oblast, which took place from November 1917 to the spring of 1920.
+It was part of the Russian Civil War.

-In the Don, as in many other Cossack Oblasts of Rossiya, there was a historical split between the non–resident population and the Kazaks.
+In the Don, as in many other Cossack Oblasts of Russia, there was a historical split between the outlander population and the Cossacks.
 The fact that the Don became one of the regions where the White Movement began to form its armies is explained primarily by the fact that the Don Oblast received autonomy and self–government at a new level back in the spring of 1917; the Oblast received an elected Ataman and its own governing institutions.

-Don Voysko Oblast
+Don Host Oblast

-Since 1806, the center of the Oblast was the city of Novocherkassk.
+From 1806, the center of the Oblast was the city of Novocherkassk.
 In 1887, the Taganrog City Administration and Rostov–on–Don Uezd were transferred from the Ekaterinoslav Guberniya to the Oblast.

 At the beginning of the 20th century, the Don Oblast included 9 districts: